zamazan4ik/awesome-pgo/article_lto/article.md

 ### People awareness

-TODO: People still don't know about LTO in 2024: https://github.com/hyprwm/Hyprland/pull/5874#issuecomment-2094785202
+One of the interesting reasons of why LTO is not enabled in project... people just don't know about LTO!
+Even if LTO is available in compilers for decades, many [people](https://github.com/theiskaa/mdp/issues/7#issuecomment-2467361983) [still](https://github.com/mr-adult/JFC/issues/2#issuecomment-2442816728) [don't](https://github.com/supreetsingh10/lyricist/issues/1#issuecomment-2454878919) [know](https://github.com/agentic-labs/lsproxy/issues/61#issuecomment-2457848586) [about](https://github.com/MuongKimhong/BaCE/issues/1#issuecomment-2460528962) LTO - here I shared just *some* evidences, not all of them.

 TODO: Lack of confidence in LTO: https://github.com/mohanson/gameboy/issues/43#issuecomment-2403730081
 TODO: Write about Tauri, their guideleines and the uselessness of them since people ignore them.
 Do they need some `cargo tauri optimize`? :) Here I can collect data from my GitHub issues and show to the Tauri team to convince them about some changes in their advertisment/ a default template profile or smth else